datavis2020/datavis2020.github.io/index.md

 ## Course Organization

-This course has XX lectures, 5 tutorials and 2 assignments.
+This course has 11 lectures, 5 tutorials and 2 assignments.
 Any lecture is 2h, including 90min lecturing, a 10min break, and 20min for question and answering.
 Each course week comes with a small home work which should not take more than XX h.

 There are 2 assignments, both need to be handed in.
 There is no written exam.
 Students will work individually for assignment Assignment 1 and in groups of 3 for Assignment 2.